We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Single-hung windows are more common than double-hung windows.

 Single-hung windows (also known as sash windows) are more common than double-hung windows because they’ve been around longer.
 While the exact origin of the single-hung window is not determined, Historic England, an organization that champions protecting old architecture, reports that architects began using sash windows in home design as far back as the 17th century.
 That’s why single-hung windows are more likely to be used when restoring older, historic homes.
-In addition to its long history, single-hung windows are also cheaper to purchase and install.
+In addition to their long history, single-hung windows are also cheaper to purchase and install.

 Double-hung windows are more expensive to purchase and install.